appsody/website/content/docs/installing/macos.md

 title: Installing on macOS
 ---

-# Installing and Uninstalling on macOS
+# Installing on macOS

-The easiest way to install and uninstall Appsody on macOS is to use [Homebrew](#installing-with-homebrew), or you can alternatively use a [binary file](/docs/installing-appsody#appsody-binaries).
+The easiest way to install and uninstall Appsody on macOS is to use [Homebrew](#installing-with-homebrew).

 ## Prerequisites